Marking Students' Work in Moodle

 Enter Grades & Comments in Bulk

-You should be back on the "View all submissions" screen.
+You should be back on the "Submissions" screen.

-Scroll to the bottom of the page, make sure "Options" is expanded, and tick "Quick grading".
+Tick "Quick grading" if it is not already ticked.
 (You only need to do this once, as it is remembered.)

 For each student, fill in the "Grade" dropdown and the "Feedback comments" text field.
 (Note: Unlike the PDF files, these may be shared with college tutors and others, in addition to the student.)
 You may need to scroll to the right to see "Feedback comments" - you may need to hover the mouse over the table to see the scrollbar on a desktop, or swipe the table left on a tablet/touch screen.
 Hiding the left and right sidebars (if open) may also help.

 If you want to immediately release the feedback to the students, set Status to "Released".
-Also make sure Notify student is set to "Yes".
+Also make sure Notify students is set to "Yes".

-Click the "Save all quick grading changes" button to save the changes.
+Click the "Save" button in the floating panel to save the changes.

 Release Feedback to Students in Bulk